marcegl/raspi/arm/README.md

 ## Features

-- Configures static IP addresses using dhcpcd.
+- Configures static IP addresses using netplan and systemd-networkd.
 - Sets hostnames without requiring a reboot.
 - Disables swap for Kubernetes compatibility.
 - Configures cgroup parameters required by K3s.
 - Installs and configures Fail2ban for SSH protection.
 - Applies system performance optimizations.
+- Configures kernel parameters for container networking (br_netfilter).
 - Installs K3s master or worker nodes based on the role.
 - Sets up kubectl for easy cluster management on the master node.